AlfieDarko/CV/README.md

 I have been able to develop strong communication skills during my time at ClickServices by necessity.

-Being involved in small company meant that each of us had to contribute to building the clientbase of this business.
+Being involved in small company meant that each of us had to contribute to building the client base of this business.
 This meant that we all needed to be involved in cold approaching clients and pitching our business to them.
 This was a slightly different from anything we have done before so it was challenging.

 We decided to just jump in at the deep end and canvas our local areas of estate agents 1 by 1 using Google Maps.
 Learning to accept rejection and flaking was tough but it taught us the only way we can minimise this and increase the seeds of our efforts is by being super-effective and efficient communicators.